Whole30/Keto Pork Ramen Zoodle Bowl

 Not only is it nutritious, but super filling and will easily become a staple in your house on a regular basis.
 You won’t even miss the noodles because the spiralized zucchini serves as a solid base.

 I am one busy mom and this beautiful meal can be thrown together in under 25 minutes and is a family favorite.
-I am one of those mommas that will always make enough for leftovers, so the husband and I will take it to lunch the next day.
+Using leftovers for lunch the next day is my love language.
+I always try to make enough dinner so that I will have enough of leftovers the next day.
 If you are in a hurry or need a warm and comforting meal on a winter night, grab this recipe and get your little booties cooking.
 I hope it warms your soul.

 Can you use any other type of broth for the Pork Ramen Zoodle Bowl if you aren’t a fan of bone broth?